dictyBase/dictybaseapis/README.md

    - `AddTag`: Adds a tag property to a feature annotation
    - `UpdateTag`: Updates an existing tag property
    - `RemoveTag`: Removes a tag property from a feature annotation
+   - `ListFeatureAnnotationsByPubmedId`: Retrieves a list of feature annotations by PubMed ID
+   - `ListFeatureAnnotationsByDOI`: Retrieves a list of feature annotations by DOI (Digital Object Identifier)

 2. **OrganismFeatureService**
    - `LinkFeatureToOrganism`: Links a feature annotation to an organism